Class is back in session amid COVID-19 for Manatee County students

 Most students, 48 percent to be exact, chose the full-time, on-campus learning option.

+Cooksey, along with so many other parents, say they also didn't have much of a choice because they had to return to work themselves.

+"I own a business so I have to be here running it," Cooksey said.
+"I can’t sit home and home-school and to those moms that can that’s great and more power to them, but that’s not really something that was feasible for our family."

-Some parents say they chose this option because they had no other choice but to return to work themselves.
-Others say they feel comfortable sending their children back due to all the new COVID-19 safety protocols the district has in place.
+Some parents say they feel comfortable sending their children back due to all the new COVID-19 safety protocols the district has in place.

+"I think both of my girls are in wonderful schools and I think that they are doing everything they can to keep them safe," Sammy Jo Munding said "They are very family-oriented schools so I feel like they are in great hands."

 “I’m just not confident in our kids being able to be safe,” said Milande David, a parent keeping her kids eLearning this fall.

-Although the Department of Health says COVID positive cases are seeing a downward trend in Manatee County, parents fear the numbers will start to rise again with the reopening of schools.
+Although the Department of Health says COVID-19 positive cases are seeing a downward trend in Manatee County, parents fear the numbers will start to rise again with the reopening of schools.

 “I’d love for them to go back to school, I’d love for us to be in the process of getting things back to normal, but I just don’t think my children are ready,” David said.

-Manatee Schools Superintendent Cynthia Saunders is visiting a few schools Monday morning to see how things are going.
+Manatee Schools Superintendent Cynthia Saunders visited a few schools Monday morning to see how things went.

+"The kids were excited," Saunders said.
+"They were excited to see their friends, they were excited to be back and I think they just want their life to be as normal as possible and I think that’s what today brought them."

+Cooksey tells us drop off Monday was a lot longer than usual.

 Students in other districts will be heading back to school later this week and next week.